MohammedFouadx/Theory/README.md

 # Theory
-an App to read pdf books
+an App to read pdf files